 Facelift Washington, DC

-A facelift, or rhytidectomy, is a surgical procedure to improve visual signs of aging on the face and neck.
+A facelift, or rhytidectomy, is a surgical procedure to improve visual signs of aging of the face and neck.
 As people age, the skin and muscles of the face region begin to lose tone.
-A facelift improves such sagging facial skin, jowls, and loose neck skin by removing excess fat, tightening muscles and re-draping the skin.
+A facelift improves the sagging facial skin, jowls, and loose neck skin by lifting the soft tissues.

-Facelift surgery is individualized for each of Dr. Olding’s patients.
 For some patients it is appropriate to be performed in conjunction with other procedures, such as fat injections, a brow lift, or eyelid surgery.
-The best candidates for facelift surgery have a face and neck line beginning to sag, but whose skin has elasticity and whose bone structure is well defined.
 Dr. Olding will work with you to decide whether a facelift is the right surgical procedure for you.
+In some cases, non-surgical techniques may enable you to postpone your procedure for years.

 I don’t look old and tired so I don’t feel old and tired